chinapedia/wikipedia.abstract.en/Page/Fridtjof_Nansen.md

 Dash for the pole

-Nansen_Johansen_depart_14_March_1895.jpg's polar trek, 14 March 1895]] With the ship's latitude at 84°4′N and after two false starts,[82] Nansen and Johansen began their journey on 14 March 1895.[83]
+'s polar trek, 14 March 1895]] With the ship's latitude at 84°4′N and after two false starts,[82] Nansen and Johansen began their journey on 14 March 1895.[83]
 Nansen allowed 50 days to cover the to the pole, an average daily journey of .
 After a week of travel, a sextant observation indicated they averaged per day, which put them ahead of schedule.[84]
 However, uneven surfaces made skiing more difficult, and their speeds slowed.
 They also realised they were marching against a southerly drift, and that distances travelled did not necessarily equate to distance progressed.[85]

 On 3 April, Nansen began to doubt whether the pole was attainable.
 Unless their speed improved, their food would not last them to the pole and back to Franz Josef Land.[86]
 He confided in his diary: "I have become more and more convinced we ought to turn before time."[87]
 Four days later, after making camp, he observed the way ahead was "... a veritable chaos of iceblocks stretching as far as the horizon."
 Nansen recorded their latitude as 86°13′6″N—almost three degrees beyond the previous record—and decided to turn around and head back south.[88]